ChaosDynamix/Arcadia/index.md

 nav_exclude     : !!bool true
 ---

-# Personal guides for installing several Linux distributions such as Arch Linux, Gentoo and NixOS
+# Personal guides for installing specific Linux distributions with UEFI mode and encryption.
 {: .fs-9}

 ---

-## The goal

-The goal of this project is to share and backup my installation guides for several Linux distributions.
-This project might not be helpfull for you.

----

-## Requirements

-- Nvidia graphical card
-- UEFI firmware without CSM mode

----

-## The distributions

-The following distributions are covered by this project.

-- Arch Linux
-- Gentoo (TODO)
-- Debian (TODO)
-- NixOS (TODO)

----

-## Specificities

-- Full disk encryption
-- Rootless Xorg

----

 ## Caution
 This project should be used at your own risk, always check the official documentation and the provided sources when using these guides.

+---

+## Hardware requirements

+### UEFI system

+The project guides are intended for the UEFI without CSM mode.
+Guid partition table will be used for the storage device preparation.

+### NVMe storage device

+The project guides are intended for NVMe storage devices.
+If you dont have a NVMe drive, dont enable TRIM feature and replace all the occurence of the NVMe filenames (e.g. `/dev/nvme0n1p1`).

+### USB storage device

+USB storage devices are used as the live environment system for installing the linux distribution.